Germany to pay energy firms billions in coal phaseout plan | DW | 16.01.2020

 - At least eight coal-fired power plants will be taken off the grid this year.

-- The government will provide €14 billion to the affected states over the next few years to specifically aid the transition out of coal.
+- The government will provide €14 billion to the affected states to specifically aid the transition out of coal.

 - An additional €26 billion will be dedicated for "further measures" to support the states.